-To order a ticket for FMX, you must submit the following data to XING:
+To order a ticket for FMX, you must submit the following data to doo GmbH:

-As an event organiser, we receive the data listed above about you.
+As an event organizer, we receive the data listed above about you.
 We use the data to be able to offer you the event.

 The processing for this purpose is based on Art.
 6 para.
 1 lit. b) GDPR.

-To participate in FMX, you must use the EventMobi event platform.
-The following information at a minimum is required from you and processed:
+To participate in the online platform of FMX, the following information at a minimum is required from you and processed:

 If you are a Speaker, the following data may also be processed:

-Other Participants of FMX may also see the personal data listed above within the framework of the event platform, e.g. in the “Attendee” or in the “Speaker” group on the event platform.
+Other Participants of FMX may also see the personal data listed above within the framework of the event platform, e.g. under the “Speaker”, or "Companies", or "Partners" tabs on the event platform and the FMX website.
 Further personal data can be processed if you voluntarily provide it, e.g. by editing your profile.